kelveden/ring-jwt/README.md

 Built on top of the excellent [auth0](https://github.com/auth0/java-jwt) JWT library.

-> **IMPORTANT**: For those upgrading from versions older than `2.4.0`: This version introduced a potentially breaking
+> **Upgrading to 2.4.0 and above**: For those upgrading from versions older than `2.4.0`: This version introduced a potentially breaking
 > change to the `reject-missing-token?` flag.
 Instead of defaulting to `false` it now defaults to `true`.
 So, if you are
 > not already explicitly setting the field in your configuration, you will need to add an explicit `:reject-missing-token? false`.